Timing the Market Part II: Income Needs in Relation to Portfolio Value

 3% annual withdrawal– you should have no problem meeting both necessary and discretionary income needs.
 If income is secured optimally then a large portion of your portfolio will be available for whatever investment strategy you want to pursue.

 The more you have the less you need to protect.
-The relation between income needs and length of time until retirement will give you a clear indication of when you should exit the market and with what portion of your total assets.
+The relation between income needs and the length of time until retirement will give you a clear indication of when you should exit the market and with what portion of your total assets.

 Once you have figured out what percentage of assets you need to withdraw annually you’ll know when it no longer makes sense to take too much risk.
 Remember, at five years you should start shifting assets toward safety, at three years you need to develop a strategy and within the last year you should implement that strategy.

 In relation to the withdrawal rates above, protect yourself according to whichever category you are now in.
-If you are still a ways out from retirement you’ll at least have a plan in place and can use the remaining work years to bump up to a more flexible position or even decide to retire early.
+If you are still a way out from retirement you’ll at least have a plan in place and can use the remaining work years to bump up to a more flexible position or even decide to retire early.

-Everyone has different numbers, goals and expectations.
+Everyone has different numbers, goals, and expectations.
 How you finally decide when to time full participation in the market will depend on your personal risk tolerance.
 If you are an individual that doesn’t mind risk or market fluctuation then you’ll be more inclined to cut it close on both of the first two factors.
 We’ll get into the details next week and that should tie it all together for you.